+- Aneka.Examples.ThreadDemo.WarholFilter (see WarholFilter.cs): this class performs the filter of the image and given a picture produces another picture that is the same size of the original and remaps its colors. - Aneka.Examples.ThreadDemo.WarholApplication WarholApplication.cs): this class is responfsible for:

+(see

-- Aneka.Examples.ThreadDemo.WarholFilter (see WarholFilter.cs): this class performs the filter of the image and given a picture produces another picture that is the same size of the original and remaps its colors. - Aneka.
-Examples.
-Thread Demo.
-Warhol Application (see Warhol Application.cs): this class is responsible for: - setting up the AnekaApplication instance; - configuring it with for the Thread Model; - creating the AnekaThread instances and starting their execution; - waiting for the completion of the AnekaThread instances and assembling the four images produced into a single image. - Aneka.Examples.ThreadDemo.WarholDriver (see Program.cs): this class constitutes the main entry point of the application and is in charge of parsing the command line parameters, creating and configuring the WarholApplication class, and starting its execution.
+- setting up the AnekaApplication instance; - configuring it with for the Thread Model; - creating the AnekaThread instances and starting their execution; - waiting for the completion of the AnekaThread instances and assembling the four images produced into a single image. - Aneka.Examples.ThreadDemo.WarholDriver (see Program.cs): this class constitutes the main entry point of the application and is in charge of parsing the command line parameters, creating and configuring the WarholApplication class, and starting its execution.
 In case the command line parameters are not correct the class displays a simple help that explains to ther user how to launch the application.